kieran-flaherty/Snooker-Scoreboard/README.md

-# Snooker scoreboard
+# Snooker scoreboard - WIP

-A simple scoreboard for the game of snooker written in react, using bootstrap for styling
+A simple scoreboard for the game of snooker written in react